The 10 Best Mountain Bike Helmets Under $100 (Improve Your Safety on a Budget!)

 Although the Bell Soquel MIPS is not the cheapest helmet on this list, I selected it as the best budget for several reasons.

-It has an excellent ventilation system and channels that allow better airflow, reducing sweating in hot weather.
+It has an excellent ventilation system with channels that allow better airflow, reducing sweating in hot weather.

 The MIPS technology reduces rotational forces during an impact, further contributing to your protection.

-You will also appreciate the extended protection of the back of your head.
-And it has an adjustable ratchet strap closure system for easy size adjustment.
+You’ll also appreciate the extended protection of the back of your head.
+It has an adjustable ratchet strap closure system for easy adjustment.

 Its biggest disadvantage is limited color and size selection.